elonsoc/ods/README.md

 # Launchpad
 _By Elon Society of Computing_

-Launchpad is the the api center for the community at Elon University.
+hpad is the the api center for the community at Elon University.